alfenfebral/amon/README.md

 # Amon
-File watcher to build or doing specific commands in golang.
+amon is a tool that helps develop go based applications by automatically restarting or build the go application when file changes in the directory are detected.
 ## Usage
+<pre>amon -c "go build"</pre>
+or
-amon -c "go build"
+<pre>amon -c "go run main.go"</pre>